PexMor/win-pxe-boot/README.md

 | tee vm.xml
 ```

-That yielded `virsh.xml` like this:
+That yields file `virsh.xml` similar to this:

 ```xml
 <domain type='kvm'>